 For more of a challenge, try Pentobi.
 A standalone (downloaded) program, it has 8 levels of play, and the higher levels give even our best players a good game.

 A link appears which, when clicked, downloads the .blksgf file to your computer, where it can opened with Pentobi in the usual fashion.

 The file is downloaded with the name "gameMMDD.blksgf", where MMDD = today's month and day of the month.
 If you save more than one game in a day, take care that the later ones do not overwrite earlier ones.
 Windows, at least, appends a numeric suffix to prevent that.

 Let us know if your own country is not listed and we can add it!

-This is useful in a number of situations, like flipping a coin might be:
+This is useful in a number of situations, like flipping a coin or rolling a die might be:

 The winner of the coin toss chooses to be Player A or Player B.

 However, using the reseat button instead is simpler and faster.

 On all devices, the online game is accessed via a web browser.

 Read the next section if you want to play using a small-screen or touchscreen device.
 Seriously - you need to read that.